blib-la/hyv/docs/04_VECTOR_DATABASE.md

 # Vector database

-In order to have long-term memoery, it is useful to have data inside of a vector database. hyv currently supports [Weaviate](https://weaviate.io) for this purpose.
+In order to have long-term memory, it is useful to have data inside of a vector database. hyv currently supports [Weaviate](https://weaviate.io) for this purpose.

 ## Before You Begin